 Adding food for healthy hair in your routine diet is very easy and can cause significant improvement.
-Here are some foods that contain all the nutrients your hair requires.
+Here are some foods that contain all the nutrients your hair requires:

 Carrots have vitamin A in abundance.
 Vitamin A is essential for a healthy scalp and improves vision as well.
 A healthy scalp ensures healthy growth of hair.
-Add a glass of carrot juice for breakfast and soon you will notice stronger and denser hairS
+Add a glass of carrot juice for breakfast and soon you will notice stronger and denser hair.